andyzhangx/demo/windows/README.md

-## Current Status of Windows Server support for kubernetes on Windows
+## Current Status of Windows Server support for kubernetes on Azure
 kubernetes on Windows is **under preview** status.

 k8s windows cluster could be created by two ways: